TERMS OF SERVICE (SAAS)

 1. Access and Use

 1.1.
 Access and Use.
-Subject to payment of all applicable fees set forth in the Order or payment in accordance with an Indirect Order through CyberArk’s Authorized Channel Partners (as appropriate) and the terms and conditions of this Agreement, CyberArk grants Customer, during the Subscription Term, a non-exclusive, non-transferable right to access and use (and permit Authorized Users to access and use) the SaaS Products and applicable Documentation solely for Customer’s and its Affiliates’ internal business purposes in accordance with the Documentation and in the quantity specified in the applicable Order.
-Customer will operate the SaaS Products in accordance with the Documentation and be responsible for the acts and omissions of its Authorized Users.
+Subject to payment of all applicable fees set forth in the Order or payment in accordance with an Indirect Order through a Channel Partner (as appropriate) and the terms and conditions of this Agreement, CyberArk grants Customer, during the Subscription Term, a non-exclusive, non-transferable right to access and use (and permit Authorized Users to access and use) the SaaS Products and applicable Documentation solely for Customer’s and its Affiliates’ internal business purposes in accordance with the Documentation and in the quantity specified in the applicable Order.

 1.2.
 Access and Use Restrictions.
-Customer shall not (directly or indirectly): (i) remove any notice of proprietary rights from the SaaS Products; (ii) modify or reverse engineer any part of the SaaS Products; (iii) except to the limited extent applicable laws specifically prohibit such restriction, decompile, attempt to derive the source code or underlying ideas or algorithms of any part of the SaaS Products, attempt to recreate the SaaS Products or use the SaaS Products for any competitive purpose; (iv) copy, modify, translate or otherwise create derivative works of any part of the SaaS Products; (v) sell, resell, encumber, rent, lease, time-share, distribute, transfer or otherwise use or exploit or make available any of the SaaS Products to or for the benefit of any third party; (vi) use the SaaS Products to infringe on the Intellectual Property rights, publicity rights, or privacy rights of any third party, or to store defamatory, trade libelous, or otherwise unlawful data; or (vii) send, store or process in the SaaS Products any personal health data, credit card data, personal financial data or other such sensitive data which may be, without limitation, subject to the Health Insurance Portability and Accountability Act, Gramm-Leach-Bliley Act, or the Payment Card Industry Data Security Standards, or any data that is subject to the International Traffic in Arms Regulations maintained by the United States Department of State.
-Customer’s authorized use of the SaaS Products is subject to the purchased quantities and features set forth in the applicable Order for the SaaS Products.
+Customer shall not (directly or indirectly): (a) copy or reproduce the SaaS Products or the Documentation except as permitted under this Agreement; (b) exceed the subscribed quantities, users or other entitlement measures of the SaaS Products as set forth in the applicable Order; (c) remove or destroy any copyright, trademark or other proprietary marking or legends placed on or contained in the SaaS Products, Documentation or CyberArk Intellectual Property; (d) assign, sell, resell, sublicense, rent, lease, time-share, distribute or otherwise transfer the rights granted to Customer under this Agreement to any third party except as expressly set forth herein; (e) modify, reverse engineer or disassemble the SaaS Products; (f) except to the limited extent applicable laws specifically prohibit such restriction, decompile, attempt to derive the source code or underlying ideas or algorithms of any part of the SaaS Products, attempt to recreate the SaaS Products or use the SaaS Products for any competitive or benchmark purposes; (g) create, translate or otherwise prepare derivative works based upon the SaaS Products, Documentation or CyberArk Intellectual Property; (h) interfere with or disrupt the integrity or performance of the SaaS Products; (i) attempt to gain unauthorized access to the SaaS Products or its related systems or networks, or perform unauthorized penetrating testing on the SaaS Products; (j) use the SaaS Products in a manner that infringes on the Intellectual Property rights, publicity rights, or privacy rights of any third party, or to store or transfer defamatory, trade libelous or otherwise unlawful data; or (k) store in or process with the SaaS Products any personal health data, credit card data, personal financial data or other such sensitive regulated data not required by the Documentation, or any Customer Data that is subject to the International Traffic in Arms Regulations maintained by the United States Department of State.
 Fees for the SaaS Products are based on use of the SaaS Products in a manner consistent with the Documentation.
-If Customer’s usage is in a manner outside of the Documentation, then Customer will cooperate with CyberArk to address any applicable burden on the SaaS Products or pay an additional mutually agreed upon fee.
+If Customer uses the SaaS products in a manner that is outside or in violation of the Documentation, then Customer will cooperate with CyberArk to address any applicable burden on the SaaS Products or pay an additional mutually agreed upon fee.

 1.6.
 Support.
 As part of its provision of the SaaS Products, CyberArk shall make available technical support to Customer in accordance with CyberArk’s then applicable SaaS support terms.
-Upon notification from CyberArk, Customer shall promptly update any locally-installed software agents on Customer systems that interact with the SaaS Products.
-Customer acknowledges and agrees that its failure to timely install such an update may result in disruptions to or failures of the SaaS Products, or suspension of Customer’s access to the SaaS Products, without any liability on the part of CyberArk to Customer.
+Upon notification from CyberArk, Customer shall promptly update any Agents on Customer systems that interact with the SaaS Products.
+Customer acknowledges and agrees that its failure to timely install such an update may result in disruptions to or failures of the SaaS Products, security risks or suspension of Customer’s access to the SaaS Products, without any liability on the part of CyberArk to Customer.

 1.7.
 Mobile Applications.
 With regard to SaaS Products that require the use of mobile applications by an Authorized User, Customer shall ensure that all Authorized Users promptly download and install all available updates for the mobile applications.
-Customer further acknowledges and agrees that the SaaS Products may not properly operate should any Authorized User fail to do so.
+Customer further acknowledges and agrees that the SaaS Products may not properly operate should any Authorized User fail to do so, and that CyberArk is not liable for any damages caused by a failure to update mobile applications accordingly.

 2. Payment and Taxes